ArctiqTeam/e-google-IaaS-lab1/readme.md

 ### Create a VM Instance

-In the workshop directory create a file called **server.tf** and open it in the editor.
+In the workshop directory create a file called **servers.tf** and open it in the editor.

 ```
 resource "google_compute_instance" "webserver" {